ALai57/kaleidoscope/README.md

-# andrewslai
+# Kaleidoscope
 ![master](https://github.com/ALai57/kaleidoscope/actions/workflows/clojure.yml/badge.svg?branch=master)

-Welcome to my personal website!
-It is currently hosted at https://andrewslai.com.
+[Kaleidoscope](https://kaleidoscope.pub) is a content management system for blogging.

-This repository is the website backend.
+This repository is the backend.
 It contains:

 - **Backend**: Clojure web server that uses Virtual Hosting to serve two different apps: a blog (andrewslai), and a photo viewer app